centreon/centreon-archived/doc/en/configuration_guide/knowledge_base/user/link.rst

 For example, if you create a page in the wiki using the usual pattern (ex: ``Host:Centreon-Server`` or ``Service:Centreon-Server Disk-/``),

-It will add the link to the page in the **URL** field of object's extented information.
+It will add the link to the page in the **URL** field of object's extended information.